-This course presents an advanced review, expansion and correlation of the clinical features of joint dysfunction/ subluxation syndromes, including causes, biomechanical and neurological effects, and treatment.
-Chiropractic management of common spinal conditions is reviewed and expanded, with emphasis on case-based problem solving and critical thinking.
+This course presents an advanced review of the chiropractic management of common spinal conditions with emphasis on case-based problem solving and critical thinking.
 Current trends in chiropractic practice and managed care are surveyed.
 (2+0)

 CHR8231 Lumbopelvic Case Practicum (1 credit)